Note: My Web pages are best viewed with style sheets enabled.

 The Oak Park Unified School District was established in 1978 by secession from the Simi Valley Unified School District.
 Oak Park has three elementary schools (K-5), a middle school (6-8), a high school (9-12), and an alternative high school.
 The District is considered one of the finest school systems — public or private — in California.
 Oak Park is within the jurisdiction of the Ventura County Community College District, whose nearest campus is Moorpark College.
 Oak Park residents may also attend Pierce College in the Los Angeles Community College District.
 Four-year colleges and universities nearby include UCLA, the newly opened California State University Channel Islands, California State University Northridge, Pepperdine University, and California Lutheran University.
 UC Santa Barbara operates an off-campus center in Ventura.

 The Oak Park Library is a joint school and public library located on Kanan Road at the east end of Oak Park High School.
 This joint operation of the Oak Park Unified School District and the Ventura County Library Services Agency provides services both to the general public and students far in excess of what either agency could provide alone by avoiding the costly duplication of services and reference works.
 Students can access their high school library evenings, Saturdays, and during vacations.

-Oak Park is in Zone 45 of the National Weather Service's prediction system.
-Using NWS terminology, we have a climate intermediate between coastal and inland valleys.
+Oak Park is in Zone CAZ045 of the National Weather Service's prediction system (Ventura County Coastal Valleys).

 The California Department of Water Resources operates an automated weather station in Cheseboro Canyon (less than a mile east of Oak Park) that reports hourly data.
 Also, Medea Creek Middle School maintains a weather station that reports current data.